Blake Lively Dazzles in All-White Look With Ryan Reynolds

 Blake Lively stepped out looking stunning on Tuesday night to support her husband, Ryan Reynolds, at an event for his company, Aviation Gin.

-With her hair swept up, the 30-year-old actress turned heads in a skintight white cocktail dress with halter straps that she paired with matching white stiletto heels.
+With her hair swept up, the 30-year-old actress turned heads in a skintight white cocktail dress with halter straps by Cushnie et Ochs that she paired with matching light-colored stilettos.

 As for her suave husband, he sported thick black glasses, navy pants, a matching sports coat, a gray button-down shirt and brown shoes.